-The North Carolina Coastal Federation invites volunteers to help protect shoreline, one plant at a time.
-Volunteers will plant salt marsh grasses to help protect the shoreline from erosion and create habitat for marine life.
+The North Carolina Coastal Federation invites volunteers to help protect shorelines, one plant at a time.
+Join us at the site of our future Center for Coastal Protection and Restoration!
+Volunteers will plant salt marsh grasses to help protect the shoreline from erosion and create new habitat for marine life.

 Snacks, water, sunscreen and bug spray will be provided.
 This event is most suited for adults and children over the age of 12.
-The living shoreline, although adjacent to private property, is constructed in public trust waters and as such will benefit the wildlife and water quality of Bogue Sound.
+This event is limited to 25 people and registration (below) is required.

 This marsh grass planting event is part of a living shoreline project.
 For more information on living shorelines check out the Living Shorelines Academy.
 The Living Shorelines Academy is an online exchange of information that encourages the use of environmentally friendly erosion control practices to protect valuable waterfront property.

 The North Carolina Coastal Federation, Inc. does not discriminate on the basis of race, color, national origin, sex, age or disability in its programs or activities.